 Mimi just wasn’t a fitting name for her.
 Keeping with the Mmm sound of her kennel name, but altering the rest to a name we liked, we turned Mimi into Misty.

 We already had three Chihuahua’s at home.
-Misty out weighed them by 150 lbs easily.
+Misty out weighed them by 150 lbs easily (joking) it was more like 50lbs.
 Our first task was to protect the little dogs from her, and get a handle on her flailing about.
 As it turned out, Misty liked the Chihuahua’s….a lot!
-Although, the Chihuahua’s didn’t like her.
+Although, the Chihuahua’s didn’t like her!
 What was the big, crazy, out of control beast doing in their house?!

 As we got to know each other, over time, I learned that Misty is an amazingly smart dog!
 Her allegiance to my family, and her desire to please us amazes me.
 I don’t think, I know that dogs have feelings, they have thoughts, they have wants and needs, and Misty has proven this to me many times.
 She has evolved into such an outstanding dog that she is the envy of people that meet her.
 There’s no need to envy her obedience, we worked together to get where we are.
 I’ll tell you how we got where we are now, from a spastic, crazy legs dog, to a calm, very obedient family dog.
 It’s all in what your expectations are for your dog, and directing your pet towards those expectations.
 Some of the things she does amazes me!